Google pledges fight over government access to users' email

 A warrant is generally approved by a judge if investigators have "probable cause" to believe that their search is likely to turn up information related to a crime.

-Google, Microsoft Corp, Yahoo and popular social media site Twitter - among others - have resisted turning over customer data.
+Google, Microsoft Corp (MSFT.O), Yahoo (YHOO.O) and popular social media site Twitter - among others - have resisted turning over customer data.

 They have put in place policies, based on the constitutional protection from unreasonable searches, that require search warrants for access to content of private communications.